-There are many reasons why a baby may refuse to breastfeed.
 Talk with your baby's health care provider as soon as possible.
-Your baby may need a check-up and you may need to express your breastmilk.
+If your baby is not latching, hand express or pump 8 times a day.
+Your baby may need a check-up and you may need to express your breastmilk until the problem is solved.